Subscribe

 ./installUiPathAS.sh

-3. Select option for Airgapped.
+3. Select continue.

 Step 2.2: (Optional) Advanced configuration

-At this step, you can directly edit the cluster_config.json for advanced configuration settings in the UiPathAutomationSuite folder.
-You can enable additional products, disable any of the default products, configure your SQL DBs and their respective connection strings, and certificates.
-For the multi-node HA-ready production mode, we enable High Availability by default, which you can disable if needed.
+You can find the cluster_config.json file in the UiPathAutomationSuite folder.
+You can use this file to enable additional products, disable any of the default products, configure your SQL DBs and their respective connection strings, and certificates.
+You can also enable proxy settings if you use a proxy for internet connection.

-For advanced configuration, you can follow the following instructions: Advanced installation experience.
+For advanced configuration, see Advanced installation experience.

 Step 3: Running the installation